Adnan-Sadi/generation-tests/README.md

 # generation-tests
-Testing different generation methods with the cloud GPU hosted LLM instance.
+Scripts developed for testing different models and generation methods on our cloud-GPU hosted LLM server.

 <details closed> <summary>How to run</summary>